 - Close all applications that are using the camera on your MacBook (Skype, FaceTime, Google Hangouts).

 - Enter the following command: sudo killall VDCAssistant

 - Then type the following command: sudo killall AppleCameraAssistant

 - When done, launch FaceTime and the camera should work.

 Those are the solutions to problems affecting your FaceTime camera.
+These solutions will also work when iSight cannot connect to Photobooth.
 Let us know if you managed to fix your FaceTime.